ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/migration-v31/index.md

     The `@31.0.0` version number indicates that we will apply the changes required to upgrade to version 31.

+    By default the codemod will be applied to all source files within the current git repository, however the command can alternatively accept a list of input files if your project has more specific requirements.

 <note>
 The migration tool will check the state of your project to ensure that you don't lose any work.
-If you would rather see a diff of the changes before applying them, pass the `--dry-run` argument.
+If you would rather see a diff of the changes instead of applying them, pass the `--dry-run` argument.
 </note>

-3. Once the migration tool has completed successfully, you're ready to upgrade the AG Grid dependency:

-    ```bash
-    npm install ag-grid-community@31.0.0
-    ```

 Caveats to bear in mind when using the migration tool:

-- As with any automated codemod tool, we recommend that you check over any changes made by the migration tool before committing updated source files to your codebase
+- As with any automation workflow, we recommend that you check over any changes made by the migration tool before committing updated source files to your codebase
 - In particular, any automatically-applied changes should always be logically correct, however the formatting of the generated code is likely to vary slightly from the rest of your codebase and could require minor tweaking
 - While we attempt to automate as many upgrade paths as possible, unusual use cases may still require some manual intervention